metacpan/metacpan-cpan-extracted/distros/R/RxPerl/README.md

 Copyright (C) 2020 Karelcom OÜ.

-This is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).

 # AUTHOR